OlympusDAO/discord-alerts/README.md

 To deploy to staging, run: `yarn deploy`

-To deploy to production, run: `yarn deploy --env production`
+To deploy to production, run: `yarn deploy:production`

 ## Secrets